MICA – HOW TO USE A MULTIMETER

-11.9V and below: effectively zero charge so you either need to recharge the battery.
+11.9V and below: effectively zero charge so you either need to recharge the battery or replace it.

 You can also test your car’s alternator.
 Turn the engine on and rev it, the voltage should increase to around 14V.
-If it does not, you might have a faulty alternator and need to take you vehicles to an auto-electrician for checking.
+If it does not, you might have a faulty alternator and need to take your vehicle to an auto-electrician for checking.

 To test the continuity of a circuit, first set the selector dial to the continuity test setting or the audio setting – see the close-up of the selector dial above.
 All we have done here is touch the two probes together and you can see that when they touch there is a continuous circuit and the readout is 000.
 The principle is the same when testing a circuit.

 When set to the audio setting, a loud buzzer sounds, allowing for a very quick and easy check.

 When there is no contact… i.e., no circuit, then the readout is 1 and if the device is set to the audio position, no buzz will sound.